About Huron Shores Area Transit

 • Rebekah Msuya-Collison – Municipal Clerk of South Huron and official representative from the municipality

-• Todd Jardine – Executive Director of Southwind Corporate Development Inc., enhancing the First Nation’s stature as a business oriented community, official representative from the First Nation
+• Alaina Monkhouse – Executive Director of Southwind Corporate Development Inc., enhancing the First Nation’s stature as a business oriented community, official representative from the First Nation

 • Winona Bailey – Bluewater Councillor, official representative from the municipality, community volunteer